 The town’s name was changed to Canaan in 1788.
-One of the oldest areas of Canaan is the now Frisbee Street, originally Frisbie Street settled in 1770 by Gideon Frisbie from Canaan Connecticut.
+One of the oldest areas of Canaan is now Frisbee Street, originally Frisbie Street settled in 1770 by Gideon Frisbie from Canaan Connecticut.
 Frisbee Street fronts what was once the Albany-Boston stagecoach route.

 Canaan’s topography is a mix of mountains offering some of the farthest views of the Catskills in the county, as well as a patchwork of fields lined by stone walls dating back to the 1700’s.
 The Taghkanic range is along the eastern border, and geologically offers commercially valuable formations of slate and magnesium limestone.
+Canaan New York Homes for Sale will give you access to these beautiful views and formations.

 Settlement began as early as 1750 when Asa Douglas purchased the Six-Mile-Square tract from the Stockbridge Indians for £250.
 There was a strong Tory element in the district sufficiently large to keep active and alert the opponents of Great Britain.